mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Schunamann und Sohn, AG LIC (SuSAG)
 SuSAG is highly active in the chemical, pharmaceutical and engineering market sectors.
 Most of its products are commonplace, including many trusted brands, and its engineers have assisted in the constriction of several starports and other major facilities.
 SuSAG is involved in research into biochemical warfare and, although its PR arm makes much of the ‘defences and protection’ aspect of this activity, the firm does attract bad press.
 SuSAG makes some of the best hostile environment equipment available but is widely thought to use this as a cover for weapons research.
 It maintains small research facilities in remote parts of various star systems, heavily guarded and very secretive.

 Sharurshid Sharurshid is primarily a shipping operator, although it uses these vessels to facilitate trade in a vast array of goods.
 Sharurshid is a constant voice for restraint in Deneb and has been known to apply economic pressure to those dukes who allow piracy and disruption of trade to interfere with business.
 Most of Sharurshid’s vessels are large freighters, plying the lanes right across the sector from one border to the other.
-It does not favour any candidates for sector duke but does lobby for the appointment of one, as a more unified sector would mean more stable trading conditions.
+It does not favor any candidates for sector duke but does lobby for the appointment of one, as a more unified sector would mean more stable trading conditions.
 Sharurshid has a major regional office at Deneb, although few of its ships travel there.

 S T E R N M E TA L